This post about Anglican vestments first appeared on June 29, 2016. Updated on August 21, 2018.

 You walk into an Anglican church and you see some ministers wearing white robes of some sort, with colorful scarf-like things around their necks, and some are diagonal.
 A few lay people are wearing robes, and so is the choir.

 Or you might be likely to see only the priest vested but not the other servers or the musicians.
-In some places, you might see just the scarfy thing without the white robes.
+In some places, you might see just the scarf-y thing without the white robes.

-But now I do know something about the vestments, having worn them myself for almost 10 years (not continuously every day.
-Mostly just on Sundays).
-So I’ll tell you about the vestments.
-Not all about them—that would be boring and quite frankly I’m not an expert—but just the basics that you can visibly see.
+But now I do know something about Anglican vestments, having worn them myself for almost 10 years.
+(Not continuously or every day.
+Mostly just on Sundays!
+So, I’ll tell you about the vestments.
+Not all about them—that would be boring and, quite frankly, I’m not an expert—but just the basics that you can visibly see.

-The Basic Idea
+Anglican Vestments: The Basic Idea

 Photos from Almy.